Akrasr/dlgTool-AJ-Android-Edition/README.md

-# dlgTool-AJ-Android-Edition
+# dlgTool AJ Mobile Edition
-dlgTool modification for AJ mobile port script
+dlgTool modification for AJ mobile port script (IOS was not checked though)

 This is the modification of onepiecefreak's dlgTool: https://github.com/onepiecefreak3/dlgTool